Self-similar measures associated to a homogeneous system of three maps: An overview of the paper

 Given $R\in \F[[X]]$, we define the $\F[[X]]$-valued random element

 where $\xi_j$ are independent random variables taking the values $1,2,3$ with equal probabilities.
-It is easy to see that the right hand side converges almost surely.
+It is easy to see that the right hand side converges for every realisation of $\{\xi_j\}_{j\ge0}$.
 One may consider the distribution of $A_R$ a function field analogue of a self-similar measure.

 We turn to the above mentioned notion of dimension for measures on $\F[[X]]$.
 Let $A=\a_0+\a_1X+\a_2X^2+\ldots$ be an $\F[[X]]$-valued random element, so $\a_0,\a_1,\ldots$ are $\F$-valued random variables.
 We write